lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 block of 3 votes might shift between "for", "against", and "abstain" (as the majority in the subreferendum changes).
 A vampire must cast all of his votes and ballots in agreement.

+Ⓡ Prisci in general have zero votes (for effects that operate based on the number of votes a vampire has).

+Ⓡ If a Priscus is forced to abstain or to change his votes, then this includes his ballots as well as his votes (if any) in the main referendum.

+Ⓡ An individual Priscus is not tainted by the result of the Prisci sub-referendum.
+(This only matters for cards like `Bribes` and `Scorn of Adonis` that care which way individual minions cast their votes.)
+A Priscus is considered to have cast ballots (and votes) "for" or "against" (or to have abstained from) the main referendum based on how he cast his ballot(s) in the sub-referendum (and in the main referendum), regardless of the result of that sub-referendum.

 **Other Cards**: Action modifiers, reaction cards, cards in play, etc. that grant more votes or ballots can all be used subject to the normal rules of